tjvsonsbeek/medical-mfe/README.md

     python -m medical_metafeatures.get_meta_features --task 'Example_dataset' --feature_extractors 'STAT' 'VGG16', --meta_suset_size 15 --generate_weights False --output_path 'dest' --task_path 'datasets'

 ___
-Parameters for get_meta_features:
+## Parameters for get_meta_features:
 ___
--t, --task
+-t, --task\

 Name of dataset or datasets on which metafeatures will be extracted as string.
-Multiple inputs are possible
+Multiple inputs are possible.\

 ___
---feature_extractors
+--feature_extractors\

 Feature extractors to use for metafeature extraction.
 Expected as string.  choose from 'STAT', 'VGG16', 'ResNet50' and  'MobileNetV1'.
-Multiple inputs are possible.
+Multiple inputs are possible. \

+Default = ['STAT', 'VGG16']
 ___
---load_labels
-___
+--load_labels\

 Choose whether to load metalabels. will throw error if there are no metalabels.
 Currently only works for medical decathlon datasets.
-Metalabels are not public yet. default = False
+Metalabels are not public yet.\

---output_path
+Default = False
+___
+--meta_subset_size\

+Number of images on which metafeature is based.\

+Default = 20
 ____
---meta_subset_size
-Number of images on which metafeature is based default = 20
-____
---meta_sample_size
+--meta_sample_size\

-Number of metafeatures per dataset
+Number of metafeatures per dataset. \

 Default = 10
 ___
---generate_model_weights
+--generate_model_weights\

 Boolean which tells whether new model weights should be generated.
-Only used when deep learning based metafeature extraction is done. default = True
+Only used when deep learning based metafeature extraction is done. \
+Default = True
 ___
---output_path
+--output_path\

-Path where all output will be saved
+Path where all output will be saved\

 Default = 'metafeature_extraction_result'
 ___
---task_path
+--task_path\

 Path in which to find the dataset folder.
 In this folder there should be a folder with the name of -t/--task.
 This folder should contain a ImagesTs folder with the images to extract the metafeature from in it.
-Images should have the .nii.gz extenstion
+Images should have the .nii.gz extension\

 Default = 'DecathlonData'
 ___
---finetune_ntrain
+--finetune_ntrain\

 Number of training images in finetuning.
-Only applicable when generate_model_weights == True Default = 800
+Only applicable when generate_model_weights == True\

+Default = 800 \
 ___
 --finetune_nval
 Number of validation images in finetuning.
-Only applicable when generate_model_weights == True Default = 200
+Only applicable when generate_model_weights == True\
+Default = 200 \
 ___
 --finetune_nepochs
 Number of epochs in finetuning.
-Only applicable when generate_model_weights == True Default = 5
+Only applicable when generate_model_weights == True\
+Default = 5\
 ___
 --finetune_batch
 Batch size in finetuning.
-Only applicable when generate_model_weights == True Default = 5
+Only applicable when generate_model_weights == True\
+Default = 5\

 Note
 ====